tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 involved in the implementation of this fascination with website blocking are incompetent, we can easily predict their next move.
 It is predicted that a technique called **DNS poisoning** will be implemented and of course, this will also not work, because nothing will.
-Today, it was announced that [the first application for implementing this blocking (under the aforementioned bill) has been made to our Federal Court](http://www.abc.net.au/news/2016-02-18/village-roadshow-launches-legal-action-to-block-piracy-website/7176688).
+Today, it was announced that [the first application for implementing this blocking (under the aforementioned bill) has been made to our Federal Court by Village Roadshow](http://www.abc.net.au/news/2016-02-18/village-roadshow-launches-legal-action-to-block-piracy-website/7176688).
 As you can see in the
 ABC article, it is speculated that DNS poisoning will be the method of implementation for this block.